Teenage Life

-"Teenage Life" was the entry in the Eurovision Song Contest 2006, which was sung by Daz Sampson in English.
+"Teenage Life" is a song written by John Matthews and Daz Sampson, and performed by Daz Sampson himself.
+It in the Eurovision Song Contest 2006.

 On 4 March 2006, Sampson had won the BBC show Making Your Mind Up with the song "Teenage Life", which was written and produced with John Matthews (a.k.a.
 Ricardo Autobahn) of the Cuban Boys, who were responsible for the Hampster Dance hit "Cognoscenti vs. Intelligentsia" in 1999.
 Released on 8 May 2006, the song entered the UK Singles Chart on 14 May 2006, reaching the top 10 the following week and peaking at number 8.